What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • Curious Color Bright white - extra white;

-• Curious Color pearl - mother-of-pearl;
+• Curious Color pearl - mother of pearl;

-• Curious Color silver - mother-of-pearl silver;
+• Curious Color silver - pearl silver;

-• Curious Color gold - mother-of-pearl gold.
+• Curious Color gold - mother of pearl gold.

 Density (g/m2): 90 and 100.